-Slide 1 Welcome to Chapter 15, Fire and Life Safety Education.
+Slide 1 Slide 2 Welcome to Chapter 15, Fire and Life Safety Education.
 In this Chapter we will only skim the surface of what it takes to have a successful fire and life safety program.
 If you are assigned to develop or deliver the program the task may seem daunting at first, but there are lots of resources available to you.
-Many fire and life safety educators are passionate about the subject and being passionate about your job means you never have to work another day in your life.
-Slide 2 In this Chapter we will discuss: The role of the fire inspector in fire and life safety education Public education, public information, and public relations Creating a fire and life safety education program Identifying the fire problems in your community Collecting fire date Fire frequency versus severity Developing a fire and life safety education program Identifying stakeholder to provide support and resources Developing relationships Setting goals and objectives Content development Budgeting Presenting the material And We will finish this Chapter with a discussion on effective metrics that can show the effectiveness of the program.
+Many fires and life safety educators are passionate about the subject and being passionate about your job means you never have to work another day in your life.
+In this Chapter we will discuss: The role of the fire inspector in fire and life safety education Public education, public information, and public relations Creating a fire and life safety education program Identifying the fire problems in your community Collecting fire date Fire frequency versus severity Developing a fire and life safety education program Gaining support for the program Identifying stakeholder to provide support and resources Developing relationships Setting goals and objectives Content development Budgeting Presenting the material We will finish this Chapter with a discussion on effective metrics that can show the effectiveness of the program.
 Slide 3 In some jurisdictions public education is mandated by the senior government.
 In Ontario for example, the Fire Protection and Prevention Act requires every municipality to establish a program which includes public education with respect to fire safety.
 In Alberta most accredited municipalities will identify public education as part of the Quality Management Plan.
 Whether mandated or not, most jurisdictions recognize the value of public education and provide the best level of service they can based on available resources.
 Often fire inspectors are assigned fire and life safety education duties as part of their role.
 In some larger fire departments public education is a standalone function.
+Slide 4 Fire and life safety educators are personnel that teach fire safety messages to target audiences.
+They are some of the most valuable members of the fire service, yet the least understood.